stated-tech/Grants-Program/applications/root.md

 - *As a proposer*, I can create a **draft** with as much or as little information as I am able, using whatever titles / headings / structures or even in the future mediums (code/text/gif/image/video etc).

-- *As a participant*, I can create **alternatives** to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.
+- *As a participant*, I can join an optimistic project, create **alternatives** to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.

 Suddenly we can open up proposals as **economic opportunities** for anyone to review/improve/iterate proposals and indeed the projects themselves.
 Engagement can have a reputational, financial and creative upside, that aligns incentives between all parties better than the current system.